 Best Resort Experience Le Calette No. 5

-Set in a private cove just east of Cefalù, Le Calette No. 5 is one of northern Sicily's most refined coastal hotels — rooms and suites spread through lush Mediterranean gardens with direct access to small, rock-fringed coves of crystal-clear Tyrrhenian water.
-Multiple pools, an excellent beach club, and a beautifully executed restaurant make this a genuine resort destination rather than just a base.
-Perfect for travelers who want beach-resort luxury within 10 minutes of Cefalù's historic center.
+Set in a private cove just east of Cefalù, Le Calette No. 5 is one of northern Sicily's most refined coastal hotels, rooms and suites spread through lush Mediterranean gardens with direct access to small, rock-fringed coves of crystal-clear Tyrrhenian water.
+Multiple pools, an excellent beach club, and a beautifully executed restaurant make this a genuine resort destination.

 Book Le Calette No. 5